bgplab/isis/docs/basic/1-simple-ipv4.md

 * Execute **netlab up**
 * Log into your device (RTR) with **netlab connect rtr** and verify that the IP addresses are configured on all its interfaces.

+You'll get a lab with IPv4 addresses configured on all interfaces and IS-IS routing configured on X1 and X2 but not on RTR.

 ## Configuration Tasks

 The minimal IS-IS configuration process has three or four steps: